Smart Autism Ball: Autism Help With PlayBall

 The PlayWork Technology can be an important tool for evaluation, treatment and increase motivation of people with ASD.
 The smart 'PlayBall' addresses a real need in this market and has tremendous potential as an assistive treatment tool for all kids with Autistic Spectrum Disorder.

-Download the PlayBall "Autism user recommendations" to learn more about how to use PlayBall for Autism.
+Use the link to download the PlayBall "Autism user recommendations" to learn more about how to use PlayBall for Autism.